Micahs0Day/micahs0day.github.io/Resume.md

 •  Competency with topics such as CIDR notation, segmentation & VLAN's, and various network protocols.

-•  Familiarity with tactics and techniques such as (MITRE ATT&CK, Kill Chain, OWASP, DOD 8531.01, Defense in depth, Zero-trust architecture, threat hunting, and Indicators of compromise.
+•  Familiarity with tactics and techniques such as (MITRE ATT&CK, Kill Chain, OWASP, DOD 8531.01, Defense in depth, threat hunting, and indicators of compromise.

 •  Linux and Windows servers/workstation administration.